Dual Credit Student

 - If granted permission, see the tuition refund schedule.

-- Meet course prerequisite requirements before enrolling in a classes.
+- Meet course prerequisite requirements before enrolling in a class.

-- Submit a High School Early Enrollment formListen (PDF will open in new window) each semester.
+- If you're a home school student: Submit a High School Early Enrollment formListen (PDF will open in new window) each semester.

 - You can get forms at campus Admissions and Registrar Office.